AggroBoy/podcached/readme.markdown

 ## podcached

-This is a simple ruby script that maintains a local mirror of a set of podcasts.
+This is a simple ruby program that maintains a local mirror of a set of podcasts.
 That just means downloading enclosures, and keeping a modified local copy of the feed, pointing at the locally mirrored data.